Friend of the World: Production

-Development
+2016–2017: Development and pre-production

 The script was formulated in 2016.
-Butler said the film is "about solitude, growth, and the corruption accompanying that growth within the enlightened, sometimes fractured psyches of our mentors."

-Pre-production
+Butler said the film is a "universal story about conceptions of good, evil, corruption and the twisted passing of the generational torch from a fractured, wisened psyche to a self-righteous, still-developing one."
+Inspiration came from issues at the time such as the threat of nuclear war and the 2016 United States presidential election.

 Pre-production started around August 2016.
-Diane was originally written as a young man, but scheduling conflicts and delays led to rewrites and ultimately Alexandra Slade was cast in the role.
-Kerry Rossall contributed to the production by funding the project directly.
+For casting, Nick Young said he was stumbled upon while performing on stage and was cast as Gore after being asked to audition by mobile video.
+The character of Diane was originally written as a young man, but scheduling conflicts and delays led to rewrites and ultimately Alexandra Slade was cast in the role.
+Kerry Rossall contributed to the production as executive producer, funding the project directly.

-Filming
+2017–2019: Principal photography and post-production

 Principal photography began on May 13, 2017, in San Diego County and lasted for ten days.
-The majority of filming took place at Gray Area Multimedia, a key location Butler had intended to use for the production.
-Outside scenes were at Sunset Cliffs and the Tierrasanta entrance bridge to Mission Trails Regional Park near Camp Elliott.
+The majority of filming took place at Gray Area Multimedia, an underground studio which doubled as a bunker, a key location Butler had intended to use for the production.
+One of the exterior scenes was filmed at Sunset Cliffs, a location Butler chose to resemble the beauty of the world before chaos.
+Another location was the Tierrasanta entrance to Mission Trails Regional Park near Camp Elliott.
 The cinematography was handled by Ray Gallardo and the special make-up effects by C.J.
 Martinez.

-Post-production

-Butler had a rough cut of the film ready within months of wrapping but the final stages were not complete until 2019.
-Daniel N. Butler managed the visual effects and sound departments.
-In an interview with Voyage LA, upon completing the film, Butler stated:
+Butler had a rough cut of the film ready within months of wrapping but the final stages were not complete until 2019, after Daniel N. Butler edited the visual effects and sound.
+The production was Butler's directorial feature length debut and the first film of his longer than a 15 minute runtime.
+Upon completing the film, Butler said: